You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what its flowers look like.

 - You can also group houseplants to make a humidity-sharing environment.

 You must know by now that you should check the plant thoroughly for the signs of pests and diseases.
 Or, the beautiful Alocasia foliage will be ruined.

 - Provide your Alocasia with a bright but indirect light to let it go in a ‘full bloom’ mood.

 - Soil also plays a significant role in making the plant flower.
 Mix a part of perlite/sand, a part of the soil, and the same quantity of peat moss.

-- Keep the temperature between 65°F to 85°F to let your Alocasia grow happily and produce flowers.
+- Keep the temperature between 65°F and 85°F to let your Alocasia grow happily and produce flowers.

 Read more: Alocasia Leaves Turning Yellow: Causes and Their Easy Fixes

-The beautiful leaves and the foliage of Alocasia has you in its charms already.
+Alocasia’s beautiful leaves and foliage have you in its charms already.
 But now you witness its ‘not-so-pretty’ flower.

-Although the bloom is a sign that the plant is doing well, you would still want to cut it.
+Although the bloom indicates that the plant is doing well, you would still want to cut it.

 I can give you two reasons why you should discard the flowers altogether.